kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/creating-an-outline.md

 <aside>

-💬 1.
-Select **one** of the text options listed below.
+1. Select **one** of the text options listed below.

 2. Create a reverse outline of your chosen text, and post it in the Padlet below.

 3. As a comment on your post, answer the following question:**
    - Based on your reverse outline, would you add, remove, or reorder any content?

 </aside>

 <details>
-    <summary> Option 1: University Application Essay** </summary>
+    <summary> Option 1: University Application Essay </summary>

     My fascination with technology was sparked when, as a child I thought it would be a great idea to take apart my Playstation console.
 Aware of the danger, I was still eager to see how it all worked inside.
     I find it intriguing how fast society has been shaped and continues to be, by the influence of Computer Science.